gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 uncheck "stop pin high"

-if you want the car to be able to drive without the remote, check "no stop until start".
-If "no stop until start" is checked, the car will be able to drive until the stop
+If you want the car to be able to drive without the remote, check "no stop until start".
+If "no stop until start" is checked, the car will be able to drive until the switch on the remote is turned on then off again.

+If "no stop until start" is not checked, the car will not be able to drive until the switch on the remote is turned on.
+This means the remote is required for using the car.

+### How to use:
+Turn on the switch on the remote to allow the car to drive.
+Turn it off to stop the car.
+If the car goes out of range of the remote, it will stop driving.

+---
+## RC receiver
+### Advantages:
+can drive the car precisely, car will turn off if the transmitter is out of range

+### Disadvantages:
+more expensive, more complicated

+### Instructions:
+Get an RC transmitter with at least 4 channels, 1 joystick, and 2 switches.
+This is probably sold as a 6-channel transmitter.
+Also, get a receiver that is compatible with the transmitter.

+Connect the receiver module GND and 5V pins to the Arduino GND and 5V pins, respectively.

+Connect 4 signal pins from the receiver to 4 pins of the Arduino.

+Program the transmitter to send the following signals on 4 channels:
+* Forward/backward joystick axis with center at 1500, forward at 2000, backward at 1000
+* Left/right joystick axis with center at 1500, left at 1000, right at 2000
+* "control" switch with off under 1300 and on above 1700
+* "stop" switch with off under 1300 and on above 1700

 ---
 ## keyfob that can drive the car